 This is one of the essential items in Lebanese food.
-You can make it every couple of weeks and store it in the fridge.
+You can make it every week and store it in the fridge.
 Garlic paste or toom is used in a myriad ways:

 - Slather it on pita bread when making sandwiches or falafel or sheesh tawuk